GehriJan/template-method-demo/doc/main.typ

   Then, the lorries are displayed on a plotly map-chart.
 They are color-coded according to the highway they belong to, which allows the retracing of individual highways.

 == Project Setup
-For implementing #acr("TMDP") we used the programming language Python.
+For implementing #acr("TMDP") we used the programming language Python (version 3.13.0).
 Python is easy to read and allows to focus on the main concepts of this demonstration.
 The module `abc` (Abstract Base Classes) provides the necessary classes/decorators for implementing #acr("TMDP").
 The project is structured in three folders:
 - `src` contains the source code for the #acr("TMDP"). `model.py` implements the class structure, including the concrete classes. `args.py` deals with the command-line arguments and `main.py` brings both together to a working program
 - `tests` contains the tests